phenom4n4n/phen-cogs/tags/README.md

 Parameter: emoji

+The react block will react with up to 5 emoji to the tag response message.
+The given emoji can be custom or unicode emoji.
+Emojis can be split with ",".

+**Reactu Block**

+Usage: `{reactu(<emoji,emoji>)}`

+Payload: None

+Parameter: emoji

 The react block will react with up to 5 emoji to the tag invocation message.
 The given emoji can be custom or unicode emoji.
-Emoji can be split with ",".
+Emojis can be split with ",".